tp1de/ioBroker.ems-esp/README.md

 -->
 ### **WORK IN PROGRESS**
 * new logic and state-structure for km200 recordings
+* recordings stored in states [array of values] and within database
+* please adjust adapter configuration
-* support Buderus heatpump with Logamatic HMC300 IP-Inside
+* support of Buderus heatpump with Logamatic HMC300 IP-Inside

 ### 1.2.1 (2022-02-18)
 * adjust for js-controller v4 - part 2